yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

   - Skill Level: Select skill level of the player from drop down list.
   - WARNING: The team can only be built when has at least 10 players, and the team size is between 10 to 20.
     If you enter more than 20 players, the lowest skill level player will be removed from the team.
-The player added by you will be displayed in the right table in the main window.
 2. To display the team players and their assigned jersey numbers, click the "Show Team Member" button.
 3. To display the lineup players and their assigned positions, click the "Show Lineup" button.